CLIMATE CHANGE ADAPTATION

 The Atlantic Region has been identified as among the area of Canada most in need of adaptation investment to protect against climate risks (along with the Northern region), including addressing infrastructure priorities of local buildings, dikes, and roads (IBC & Federation of Canadian Municipalities [FCM], 2020).

-Before and after images sourced from: Clean Foundation’s Marshall’s Crossing project.
+Below are before and after images sourced from Clean Foundation’s Marshall’s Crossing project.
 In 2018, Clean Coasts identified the collapsing culverts at Marshall’s Crossing Site as a barrier to flow and fish passage, causing freshwater flooding events.
 They built a bridge to restore salt marsh habitat at Marshall’s Crossing and improve connectivity among the landscape.
 Marshall’s Crossing is one of three restoration sites for the Northumberland Strait Coastal Restoration project.